plumvillage/newsletter/src/2024/en/articles/br-dinh-thanh--transforming-resentment-into-compassion.md

 My contemplation also helps me see that the photos placed around the calligraphy are only the visible faces of a profound dynamic that involves many others, active or passive accomplices, who are not visible.
 Without the passive complicity of the population, of which I am a part, could these acts have occurred?
 Why, then, keep an emotional charge against these individuals alone?

-In “We, Sons of Eichmann,” Günther Anders proposes the following reflection<sup>[^1]</sup>:
+In “We, Sons of Eichmann”<a class="note">Translated from the book “Wir Eichmannsöhne: offener Brief an Klaus Eichmann” by Günther Anders, Page 19</a> Günther Anders proposes the following reflection:

-“What do I call monstrous?”
+> “What do I call monstrous?
+>

-1\.
-That there has been institutional and industrial destruction of human beings; and by the millions.
+> 1. That there has been institutional and industrial destruction of human beings; and by the millions.
+>

-2\.
-That there have been leaders and executors for these acts: servile Eichmanns (men who accepted this work like any others, and exonerated themselves by referring to orders and loyalty) (...)
+> 2. That there have been leaders and executors for these acts: servile Eichmanns (men who accepted this work like any others, and exonerated themselves by referring to orders and loyalty) […]
+>

-3\.
-That millions of people were placed and kept in a situation where they knew nothing about it.
+> 3. That millions of people were placed and kept in a situation where they knew nothing about it.
 And didn't know because they didn't want to know; and didn't want to know because they had no right to know.

-So millions of passive Eichmanns.
+So millions of passive Eichmanns.”

 The atrocious and long war in Vietnam would not have been possible without a sufficiently favorable American public opinion—sufficiently favorable because the public was kept under disinformation.
 Hence Thay’s courageous departure for the United States to reinform the American public and call for a halt to the war - a departure which earned him exile from his country.